John Paul Jones: Later life

 The John Paul Jones Memorial in Washington, D.C.

 In May 1790, Jones arrived in Paris.
-He still retained his position as Russian Rear Admiral, with a corresponding pension which allowed him to remain in retirement until his death two years later, but he was no longer able to find a foothold in Paris society.
-Thomas Carlyle wrote of him, "Poor Paul!
+He retained his position as Russian rear admiral, with a corresponding pension which allowed him to remain in retirement, but he was no longer able to find a foothold in Paris society.
+Thomas Carlyle writes of him, "Poor Paul!
 Hunger and dispiritment track thy sinking footsteps".
 During this time he made several attempts to re-enter the service in the Russian Navy.
 However, Catherine did not respond to his letters, explaining to their go-between Baron von Grimm that Jones' service record was not exceptional, and that as a result of the rape suit against Jones, Russian seamen refused to serve under him.
 Catherine also used her influence to block attempts by Jones to join the Danish and Swedish navies.

 By this time, his memoirs had been published in Edinburgh.
 Inspired by them, James Fenimore Cooper and Alexandre Dumas later wrote their own adventure novels: Cooper's 1824 novel The Pilot contains fictionalized accounts of Jones's maritime activities, and Dumas' Captain Paul is a follow-up novel to The Pilot, published in 1846.
 During this period, he wrote his Narrative of the Campaign of the Liman.

-In his addendum to the Encyclopedia of American Biography entry on Jones, Walter R. Herrick—citing S. E. Morison's, John Paul Jones: A Sailor's Biography (1959)—concluded "In sum, Jones was a sailor of indomitable courage, of strong will, and of great ability in his chosen career.
+In his addendum to the Encyclopedia of American Biography entry on Jones, Walter R. Herrick—citing S. E. Morison's, John Paul Jones: A Sailor's Biography (1959)—concludes "In sum, Jones was a sailor of indomitable courage, of strong will, and of great ability in his chosen career.
 On the other side of the coin, it must be admitted that he was also a hypocrite, a brawler, a rake, and a professional and social climber.
 Although these elements of his character do not detract from his feats at sea, they do, perhaps, cast in doubt his eligibility for a prominent place in the ranks of America's immortals."